School-Led Total Sanitation

-Akros works with the Government of Zambia to build latrines at schools, as well as promote hand-washing practices through School Led Total Sanitation (SLTS).
+Akros worked with the Government of Zambia to build latrines at schools, as well as promote hand-washing practices through School Led Total Sanitation (SLTS).

-Akros has worked with target schools and their communities to build 853 latrines serving 141 schools with many more planned for construction this year.
-Targeted schools and their communities have been eager to participate in the latrine construction projects and have enthusiastically provided necessary bricks for construction.
+Akros worked with target schools and their communities to build 853 latrines.
+Targeted schools and their communities were eager to participate in the latrine construction projects and enthusiastically provided necessary bricks for construction.
 Further, SLTS has been supported and rolled out in schools across 17 districts across Zambia.
 Through SLTS, and in-conjunction with CLTS, data are collected by community members each month through a mobile to web interface.
 These data identify areas of weakness in the practice of hand washing at schools.

 As these data are shared amongst the chief, local leaders and head teachers, they are able to intervene and identify any barriers in achieving improved sanitation at schools.
 As we support the government towards improved sanitation practices, Akros is assisting to create a healthy and safe learning environment, and helping children to develop life skills around health and hygiene that will benefit family and community members.